Derby Paulista: The Derby in the 1980s and 1990s

-National League and Copa Libertadores decisions
+Série A and Copa Libertadores decisive matches

 At the end of 1994, Palmeiras and Corinthians made yet another decision, this time the most important of the national derby.
 The teams from São Paulo reached the final of the Campeonato Brasileiro Série A 1994 that year in two games that were played at the Pacaembu Stadium.
-In the first match, played on December 15, Alviverde defeated Alvinegro 3-1, with a great display by midfielder Rivaldo, who scored two of the three goals from Palmeiras.
-With the opening of a great advantage over the archrival, Palmeiras entered quietly in the second match and won their eighth title of the Brazilian League on December 18 with a 1-1 draw against Corinthians.
+In the first match, played on December 15, Alviverde defeated Alvinegro 3–1, with a great display by midfielder Rivaldo, who scored two of the three goals from Palmeiras.
+With the opening of a great advantage over the archrival, Palmeiras entered quietly in the second match and won their eighth title of the Brazilian League on December 18 with a 1–1 draw against Corinthians.

 In 1995 Corinthians returned to give back at Palmeiras in a decision, after failures in the previous two years.
 The teams reached the finals of the Paulista Championship that year, and the two decisive matches were played in Ribeirão Preto, at the Santa Cruz Stadium.
-The first game ended with a 1-1 draw, with Palmeiras reaching equality in the 48th minute of the second half with a goal from forward Nílson.
+The first game ended with a 1–1 draw, with Palmeiras reaching equality in the 48th minute of the second half with a goal from forward Nílson.
 In the second match, the same Nílson opened the scoring for alviverde, but midfielder Marcelinho Carioca drew in a beautiful free kick.
 In overtime, midfielder Elivelton defined the score from 2 to 1 and sealed the title of Corinthians Paulista who, for the first time in his history, leaves the field with a victory in an official title decision against Palmeiras.